Dallas Museum of Art

 If you and your family are eager to explore the wide range of art installations and special displays offered at the Dallas Museum of Art, call ahead for a timed ticket.
 Some changes in regular operations are in place due to current conditions, but the DMA still offers many opportunities to view artwork and engage in in-person and virtual experiences.

 The café and Museum store help to make your visit even more exciting.
 Stroll around the stunning sculpture garden, view a show in the Horchow Auditorium, or inquire about special events in one of the exceptional venues for hire: the Hamon Atrium or the Founders Room.
+Don’t forget to check out this place in Dallas too.

 What Types of Artwork Will You See?